tlourey/tlourey.github.io/pages/markdown-tips.md

 <https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts>

 > [!IMPORTANT] Alerts on Github pages
-> Alerts don't work on github pages but they do in the github viewer
+> Alerts don't work on github pages but they do when reading readme.md in an github repo, but it doesn't seem they work when viewing various other markdown files.

 ### Wikis